Starting a business

 • Establishing a representative office

 Subsidiary businesses are separate legal entities from their parent company.
 As such, the formation process is similar to setting up a new business.
 The subsidiary business will establish its base in Italy, pay taxes, and carry out administration separately from the parent company.
-The connection between the parent and subsidiary is usually through the involvement of a company representative, such as board members.
+The connection between the parent and subsidiary is usually through the involvement of a company representative, such as a board member.

 Branches are not separate legal entities.
 To cover activities in Italy, they need to enter their details with the Italian Business Register for taxes, social security, and insurance.
 The foreign parent company is still liable for all Italian business activity, including settling debts.